 Then, screw the pole into the railing.
 Use sturdy screws and you may need to drill a pilot hole first.
 We did two screws, one at the bottom of the railing and one at the top of the railing.
 NOTE that you may need to use a shim to support the bottom screw if the edges of the railing are uneven, this will keep your pole straight.

 Take your lights out of the package CAREFULLY.
 We used these indoor/outdoor globe string lights but they are fragile!
+They are perfect, though.
 Thankfully the box came with perforations for removing the lights without unscrewing the bulbs.

 With that in mind, it’s super important to secure the lights at the plugs!
 We didn’t tie it tight, but we did make sure they were interlocked at each connection point as well as looped it around the cup hooks to keep it from sliding off.